candoumbe/Forms/README.md

 This project aims at describing forms using HTML like syntax and objects.

-The idea behind this project is to give opportunity to APIs written in .NET to describe their endpoints (responses and inputs) in a "HTML like way" so clients could **dynamically** generate inputs to push data to a given endpoints.
+The idea behind this project is to give opportunity to APIs written in .NET to describe their endpoints (responses and inputs) in an "HTML like way" so clients could **dynamically** generate inputs to push data to a given endpoints.

 ## Why